hardaker/gold-miner/docs/workflow.md

-# Using gold-mine
+# Using gold-miner

-To use `gold-mine` to attempt classification of unknown traffic, the following steps should be done in turn:
+To use `gold-miner` to attempt classification of unknown traffic, the following steps should be done in turn:

-1. Analyze a set of labeled training pcaps containing known, encrypted protocol traffic using `gold-mine-trainer`
+1. Analyze a set of labeled training pcaps containing known, encrypted protocol traffic using `gold-miner-trainer`
-2. Combining those individual training results into a single, aggregated *training profile* by using `gold-mine-trainer-aggregator`.
+2. Combining those individual training results into a single, aggregated *training profile* by using `gold-miner-trainer-aggregator`.
-3. Use the `gold-mine` tools with the training profile to analyze unknown traffic in a PCAP or on an interface.
+3. Use the `gold-miner` tools with the training profile to analyze unknown traffic in a PCAP or on an interface.

 The steps below describe this process in greater detail.